 Seraph is an extremely cheeky little monkey, as many four-year-old children are.
 He likes dinosaurs, Lego, Minecraft, and giggling like an idiot.
 Most of all though, he loves his big brother, Logan.

-Seraph also has high-risk neuroblastoma – an aggressive childhood cancer, with only a 40% chance of surviving the next five years.
+Seraph also has high-risk neuroblastoma – an aggressive childhood cancer, which has a long-term survival rate of 40-50% at the time of diagnosis.